 Water is good for the body, but life must survive.
 Nowadays, there is a great demand for bottled water, making people believe it is healthier than tap water or any other beverage.

-The bottom line is that water is important regardless of origin.
+The bottom line is that water is important regardless of its origin.
 It is safe and good for drinking as long as it is clean.
-According to studies such as the one done by the Centers for Disease Control and Prevention, bottled water is not immune to contamination.
+Studies, such as the one by the Centers for Disease Control and Prevention, have shown that bottled water is not immune to contamination.

-If you don't store the products properly, the water is prone to contamination, leading to digestive tract illnesses, cardiovascular and neurological disorders, and others.
+If the products are not stored properly, the water may become contaminated, leading to digestive tract illnesses, cardiovascular and neurological disorders, and other conditions.

-However, there are techniques to ensure your bottled water lasts safely and long.
-Always remember to put this water in a cool, dry place at your home.
+However, there are techniques for ensuring that your bottled water lasts safely and long.
+Always remember to store it in a cool, dry place at home.